mgdotdev/docker-lab/README.md

 ## Final notes:
 - The default user/password is `user:password`, this can be changed either in `./src/Dockerfile.docker-lab#L10` or using `passwd` once in the container.
 - the user account is tethered to a tmux session on ssh - you can't exit/detach tmux without killing your session.
 If this is undesired, remove `./src/Dockerfile.docker-lab#L20`

+## We totally trashed the inside of this container, what do we do?
+- exit
+- docker stop docker-lab && docker rm docker-lab
+- docker-compose build --no-cache
+- docker-compose up -d
+- docker exec -it -u user docker-lab bash